Exocharts/exocharts-desktop/README.md

 Install software and copy your public token.

-(At the moment Desktp Pro version is accesisble for web premium users or having B2B access token)
+(At the moment Desktop Pro version is accessible for web premium users or having B2B access token)

 ## Exo-Quant console